 Various solution concepts have been suggested in recent decades, specifying desired allocations according to criteria of stability and fairness.
-Due to the increasing ubiquity of automated agents, and in pursuit of cooperative behavior among self-interested entities, such solutions are being studied and applied in multiple areas of AI research (for several recent papers, see [6, 12, 7, 14]).
+Due to the increasing ubiquity of automated agents, and in pursuit of cooperative behavior among self-interested entities, such solutions are being studied and applied in multiple areas of AI research (recent papers include [Conitzer and Sandholm, 2006; Dang et al., 2006; Malizia et al., 2007]).

 As a motivating example, consider three companies, A, B, and C, interested in a cooperative advertising campaign.
 Expected profit increases as more companies cooperate (e.g., due to exposure in multiple media).
 A joint effort by all three companies will result in a total profit of \$12 Million (the value of the coalition $\{A, B, C\}$).
 Alternatively, the campaign can be carried out by just A and B (with profit of \$10M), or each company can choose to advertise alone (with profit of \$4M).
-If companies are to cooperate, they must decide how to share the resulting profits.